haxiomic/webcore/README.md

 ### iOS

-The iOS build is distributed as a framework and a demo app using the framework.
-Open the Xcode project in `targets/ios/MinimalGLDemo` and build to see it running.
-During the app build process it will trigger the haxe to be compiled
+Open the Xcode project in `targets/ios/MinimalGLApp` and build to see it running.
+During the app build process it will trigger the haxe to be recompiled via a Build Phase run script in `targets/ios/MinimalGLFramework`.

 ### Android